VeryOrange/Rabbits-Foot/README.md

 To compile:
 - Ensure you have libssl-dev installed on your system
-- gcc Blackcat.c -o [output] -lcrypto
+- gcc rabbitsfoot.c -o [output] -lcrypto
 - (sudo) chmod a+x [output]
 - ./[output]